ArrogantGao/Personal_Materials/defense/main.typ

 Methods have been developed to accelerate the Coulomb interaction in Q2D systems.

 The very first method is the Ewald2D @parry1975electrostatic method based on the Ewald splitting of the Coulomb kernel.
-It is accurate but with $O(N^2)$ complexity.
+It is accurate but with $O(N^2 log(epsilon))$ complexity.

 To reduce the complexity, most methods rely on the following three strategies: